 Valerian root is used by many for treating insomnia, easing the symptoms of anxiety and alleviating nervous restlessness, some of the symptoms commonly associated with Opiate withdrawal.
 Due to the effects it produces, it can be incorporated in the Opiate withdrawal regimen too.
 How well does it help in Opiate withdrawal, this is yet to be identified.

-This article will be covering general details about Valerian root first, and then its specific effects that are produced during the Opiate withdrawal phase to ease the symptoms of Opiate withdrawal.
+This article will be covering general details about Valerian root first, and then its specific effects that are produced during the Opiate withdrawal phase to ease the symptoms.

 What is Valerian Root?

 Valeriana officinalis or Valerian root is an herb that is used as a medicine.
 It is a perennial plant that has scented flowers which bloom in the summers.
 It is grown in Europe and Asia.
 It is also known as garden valerian, garden heliotrope, and all-heal.
 The extract of the Valerian is sold as a dietary supplement.
 Valine, the amino acid is named after Valerian root.
 It contains volatile oils such as valerenic acid, sesquiterpenes, and valepotriates.
 These have a calming effect on the central nervous system.

 Valerian root is used for insomnia and other sleep disorders.
 It causes significant drowsiness without causing tolerance like the natural sleeping pills cause.
 Valerian is also an important herb for the treatment of anxiety, mild tremors, epileptic fits, abdominal cramps, menstrual cramps, hot flashes associated with menopause, etc. It has also been used for alleviating joint pain, chronic fatigue syndrome, attention deficit hyperactivity disorder, migraine, headaches, asthma, etc.